nermalcat69/T3-Zerops/README.md

     enableSubdomainAccess: true
     minContainers: 1
     envSecrets:
-      # This will automatically connected to the postgres with the hostname "db"
+      # Automatically connects to the pg with the hostname "db" in the project
       DATABASE_URL: postgresql://${user}:${password}@db:5432
       # Replace with your subdomain url later in your nodejs service's
       # environment variables section
       NEXTAUTH_URL: http://t3.zerops.xyz
-      # You can generate your secret using `openssl rand -base64 32`
+      # You can generate your secret using `openssl rand -base64 32` in your terminal
       NEXTAUTH_SECRET: gw7RPnvDKc4lohNT/8LdMe1bKBuURAW4gPme7eOYvYs
       # Grab your client secret and id from https://discord.com/developers/applications
       DISCORD_CLIENT_ID: discord-client-id